osmandapp/web/main/docs/user/map/raster-maps.md

 **Hillshade** and **Slope** are offline raster maps that show terrain relief.
 They are displayed as a special map layer, a second overlay on the base map.
 The maps contain additional elevation information to help you more accurately understand the slope and shadows of the landscape. *Hillshade* and *Slope* information is based on data from a single source, the *Global planet file*, and is divided into regions.

 You don't need to switch between Hillshade and Slope layers, as they are merged automatically.
-You can select only one of these layers to display on the map, but you also have the option to combine them both [as a underlay or overlay](#select-raster-maps) on other layers for a more visual representation of the terrain.
+You can select only one of these layers to display on the map, but you also have the option to combine them both [as an underlay or overlay](#select-raster-maps) on other layers for a more visual representation of the terrain.

 To get started with Hillshade and Slope you need to: